cloudspikes-inc/aws-cloud-devops-training/recordings/training-recording-notes.md

 _AWS Cloud DevOps Training - CloudSpikes - June 2023-20230610 0225-1 Day #5_

 Desc:
-The Session we had yesterday on Git operations on a Mac OS for a private repo with some basic Linux commands & SSH Auth process to clone the private repo.
+The Session we had on Git operations on a Mac OS for a private repo with some basic Linux commands & SSH Auth process to clone the private repo.